-Treatwell memberships start with a 30-day trial.
+Treatwell monthly plans start with a 30-day trial.
 After the trial period, they cycle through as annual plans which require a 12-month commitment.
 After the trial period, you can still cancel your monthly plan at any time, but you will then be responsible for the cost of the remaining portion of your commitment.

 For more information, please see our Terms of Service.

-No. Treatwell spreads the cost of preventive pet care over easy monthly installments, but our membership plans do not cover the treatment that could be required in the event of an emergency or illness.
-We strongly recommend pet insurance as a complement to your Treatwell membership to make sure you are covered in the event of a serious medical issue.
+No. Treatwell spreads the cost of preventive pet care over easy monthly installments, but our monthly plans do not cover the treatment that could be required in the event of an emergency or illness.
+We strongly recommend pet insurance as a complement to your Treatwell monthly plan to make sure you are covered in the event of a serious medical issue.
 Read our blog to find out more about our thoughts on the importance of pet insurance.

 Due to the nature of in-home care, we are not always able to provide these types of services.
 We do however rent surgical space at a partner clinic to perform basic pet surgeries (spays, neuters, lump removals, and more) when the need arises.
 If your pet requires x-rays, surgery, dentistry, or other specialized treatment that we cannot provide, we will help you with the referral process to make sure you get to the veterinary facility that is best equipped to deal with your pet’s specific situation.

 If you think your pet is in crisis, please call or drive directly to one of the local 24-hour emergency clinics in your city.

 Due to the nature of in-home care, we are not always able to provide the treatment your pet might require in a serious emergency, but we are able to deal with many minor emergencies in the comfort of your own home.
 If you’re not sure whether your pet’s situation is urgent, please call us, and we will help you decide on the best course of treatment.
 After hours, our members can also contact Healthy Pets at no additional cost to get advice from a licensed veterinarian in Ontario.
 Read more about this benefit in our blog.